 This recommendation covers all non-immune staff who have direct patient contact including ambulance drivers, ward cleaners, catering staff and GP receptionists.
 Those without a previous history of chickenpox or shingles infection and who are then found to be seronegative to varicella following antibody testing should be offered varicella vaccine.

-Full details of this policy can be found in Annex 1 of the CMO letter (available at the Department of Health Website) and in the new varicella chapter of Immunisation against Infectious Disease (available on the Department of Health website).
+Full details of this policy can be found in the varicella chapter of Immunisation against Infectious Disease available on the Department of Health website.